BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-1.md

 }
 ```

-If you're using copilot then you wont have to do much work here.
+A side note, if you're using copilot then you won't have to do much work here.

 ![copilot](/img/co-pilot.png)